-Is it possible to achieve a mechanism for collective action on climate change without building an appropriate legal framework?
+Is it possible to achieve collective action on climate change without building an appropriate legal framework?

 There is an intimate connection between legal structures and economic and social models, as well as between economic models and bio-geophysical cycles, and they cannot meaningfully be separated from one another.
-Similarly, since the Earth System is not just climate, nor is the climate only influenced by CO2 (although it is certainly the dominant factor of change), the challenge resides in the integration of the various "drivers" of the Earth System with necessary "social engineering" to make collective action possible.
-To stabilize temperature rise at around 1.5ºc, the planet will require the fastest economic transition in history and this will only be possible if we address the issue challenge in an integrated way.
+To stabilize temperature rise at around 1.5ºc, the planet will require the fastest economic transition in history and this will only be possible if we address this challenge in an integrated way, and not only CO2.
 On the brink of a global emergency, our ultimate challenge is to rethink international law, economics and governance, around the maintenance of the common good that supports all life on Earth.
 As a critical step on this path, we propose an international conference to discuss how the global community can and must meet this daunting challenge.
 Crucial questions to guide our thinking for the future are: